vwxyzjn/cleanrl/docs/rl-algorithms/ppg.md

 ### Experiment results

-Below are the average episodic returns for `ppg_procgen.py`, and comparision with `ppg_procgen.py` on 25M timesteps.
+Below are the average episodic returns for `ppg_procgen.py`, and comparison with `ppg_procgen.py` on 25M timesteps.

 | Environment         | `ppg_procgen.py`    | `ppg_procgen.py` |
 | -----------         | -----------         | -----------      |